If you cook it, they will come…

-This year marks the 30th anniversary of two of the most iconic baseball films ever made, Field of Dreams and Major League.
+Let's not forget two of the most iconic baseball films ever made, Field of Dreams and Major League.
 Incidentally, the site of Ray Kinsella's diamond in the cornfields of Iowa and the base paths of Willie Mays Hayes' steal happen to also play host to some of the best food and drink spots in the country.
 So below we've pulled together for you some of our favorite instances of when baseball on film pairs perfectly with yummy eats in real life.
 Call this a GPS for a culinary home run.

 Field of Dreams site in Dyersville, Iowa.
 Shot by JoeyBLS.